zenecture/neuroflow/README.md

 )
 ```

-If you are new to Neural Nets, you can read about the core principles here:
+If you are new to the math behind Neural Nets, you can read about the core principles here:

   - <a href="http://www.znctr.com/blog/artificial-neural-networks">znctr.com/blog/artificial-neural-networks</a>
   - <a href="http://www.znctr.com/blog/convolutional-nets">znctr.com/blog/convolutional-nets</a>

 Seeing code examples is a good way to get started.
 You may have a look at the playground for basic inspiration.

-Neural Nets bring joy into your project, a journey full of experiments.

 # Construction of a Net